gopherdata/gophernotes/README.md

 Restart jupyter, and you should now be up and running.

+### error "could not import C (no metadata for C)" when importing a package

+At a first analysis, it seems to be a limitation of the new import mechanism that supports Go 1.11 modules.
+You can switch the old (non module-aware) mechanism with the command `%go111module off`

+To re-enable modules support, execute `%go111module on`

 ### Look at Jupyter notebook's logs for debugging

 In order to see the logs for your Jupyter notebook, use the --log-level option